M4tt1-Coder/Rock_Paper_Scissors_CSharp/README.md

 To download .NET click [here](https://dotnet.microsoft.com/en-us/download)!

 ### Clone Repository
-Before you start,s install [git](https://git-scm.com/downloads) if you haven't already!
+Before you start, install [git](https://git-scm.com/downloads) if you haven't already!

 Head to the directory, where you want to place the repository, and open a terminal in that folder.